GlissDotSo/announce/docs/dispatcher.md

 ```
 unlock the web3 provider
 sign a piece of data
-    Sign in with ethereum = I am this addy.  also here's a keypair client-side I just madeup. and timestamp/expiry.
+    Sign in with ethereum = I am this addy.  also here's a pubkey client-side I just madeup. and timestamp/expiry.
-send to server
-verifies and links the two

 instantiate the ethers MetaTxProvider
 provider hooks sendTx